Welcome home.

 0th lowest tuition out of the 17 schools in the Minnesota Private College Council

-B.A. in Christian Ministries Online Info Session
+Online Info Session for Bethel Seminary's Online Programs

 6 p.m.
 CT Online